How to Cut Corners and Get Bounded Convex Curvature: Abstract

 \section{Abstract}

 We describe an algorithm for solving an important geometric problem arising in computer-aided manufacturing.
-When machining a pocket in a solid piece of material such as steel using a rough tool in a milling machine, sharp convex corners of the pocket cannot be done properly, but have to be left for finer tools that are more expensive to use.
-We want to determine a tool path that maximizes the use of the rough tool.
-Mathematically, this boils down to the following problem.
-Given a simply-connected set of points $\PP$ in the plane such that the boundary $\partial \PP$ is a curvilinear polygon consisting of $n$ line segments and circular arcs of arbitrary radii, compute the maximum subset $\QQ\subseteq \PP$ consisting of simply-connected sets where the boundary of each set is a curve with bounded convex curvature.
-A closed curve has bounded convex curvature if, when traversed in counterclockwise direction, it turns to the left with curvature at most $1$.
-There is no bound on the curvature where it turns to the right.
-The difference in the requirement to left- and right-curvature is a natural consequence of different conditions when machining convex and concave areas of the pocket.
-We devise an algorithm to compute the unique maximum such set $\QQ$.
-The algorithm runs in $O(n\log n)$ time and uses $O(n)$ space.
+When cutting away a region from a solid piece of material --- such as steel, wood, ceramics, or plastic --- using a rough tool in a milling machine, sharp convex corners of the region cannot be done properly, but have to be left for finer tools that are more expensive to use.
+We want to determine a toolpath that maximizes the use of the rough tool.
+In order to formulate the problem in mathematical terms, we introduce the notion of bounded convex curvature.
+A region of points in the plane $\QQ$ has \emph{bounded convex curvature} if for any point $x\in\partial\QQ$, there is a unit disk $U$ and $\ee>0$ such that $x\in \partial U$ and all points in $U$ within distance $\ee$ from $x$ are in $\QQ$.
+This translates to saying that as we traverse the boundary $\partial\QQ$ with the interior of $\QQ$ on the left side, then $\partial\QQ$ turns to the left with curvature at most $1$.
+There is no bound on the curvature where $\partial\QQ$ turns to the right.
+Given a region of points $\PP$ in the plane, we are now interested in computing the maximum subset $\QQ\subseteq \PP$ of bounded convex curvature.
+The difference in the requirement to left- and right-curvature is a natural consequence of different conditions when machining convex and concave areas of $\QQ$.
+We devise an algorithm to compute the unique maximum such set $\QQ$, when the boundary of $\PP$ consists of $n$ line segments and circular arcs of arbitrary radii.
+In the general case where $\PP$ may have holes, the algorithm runs in time $O(n^2)$ and uses $O(n)$ space.
+If $\PP$ is simply-connected, we describe a faster $O(n\log n)$ time algorithm.

-For the correctness of our algorithm, we prove a new generalization of the Pestov-Ionin Theorem.
-This is needed to show that the output $\QQ$ of our algorithm is indeed maximum in the sense that if $\QQ'$ is any subset of $\PP$ with a boundary of bounded convex curvature, then $\QQ'\subseteq \QQ$.